Nursery & Kindergarten Classes

 To visit our beautiful classrooms and meet our experienced faculty,

-Director of Early Childhood Admissions and Family Programs, at 845-356-2514 x326 or email@example.com or fill out our online Inquiry Form.
+please contact Barbara Mann, Early Childhood Admissions Coordinator, at 845-356-2514 x326 or email@example.com or fill out our online Inquiry Form.